 Project Status: Planning

-PSU was awarded $7,823,199 to fund the Access, Connect, Complete, Engage (ACCE) program in partnership with Clackamas Community College (CCC) and Mt.
+PSU was awarded $7,823,199 million to fund the Access, Connect, Complete, Engage (ACCE) program in partnership with Clackamas Community College (CCC) and Mt.
 Hood Community College (MHCC) to serve 2,000 transfer students.
 This approach includes clear transfer pathways, integrated coaching, direct financial aid, and data-driven evaluation.
 ACCE aims to tackle systemic barriers to academic success for underserved transfer students, reducing disparities in post-secondary outcomes across PSU and partnering community colleges.
-The program has officially finished its first term serving students at MHCC and CCC!
+The program is almost complete with its second year serving students at MHCC, CCC, and now PCC!

 Accomplished

-• Cohorts 1-4: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the addition of our fourth cohort into our program.
-We currently have 700 students amongst cohorts 1-4 who are receiving coaching support, including a significant majority of first-generation college students and a strong representation of BIPOC individuals.
+• Number of Students Served: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the addition of our fourth cohort into our program.
+We currently have 836 students who are receiving coaching support, including a significant majority of first-generation college students and a strong representation of BIPOC individuals.
 These demographics confirm our commitment to reaching diverse learners who benefit most from our support.

-• Appointments: Coaches have conducted a total of 270+ coaching sessions this Winter to support students work towards their transfer to a four-year university and earn their Bachelor’s degrees.
+• Appointments: Coaches have conducted a total of 450+ coaching sessions this Spring to support students' work towards their transfer to a four-year university and earn their Bachelor’s degrees.

-• Financial Support: $48,250 has been administered to ACCE students in the form of gift cards for financial support during Winter term.
+• Financial Support: $101,250 has been administered to ACCE students throughout the grant lifecycle.

-• PSU Transfer Students: Twelve ACCE students have officially transferred to PSU.
+• PSU Transfer Students: Twelve ACCE students have officially transferred to PSU and 35 more are signed up for Fall 2026 Orientation!

 In Progress

-• PCC Cohort: We are thrilled to welcome our first round of 160+ PCC students into the ACCE program this Winter term!
+• PCC Cohort: We are preparing to coach our first cohort of PCC students this Summer!

-• Additional Recruitment Launched: Our coaches will execute another recruitment round for additional PCC students to join the ACCE program over the Summer.
+• Additional Recruitment Launch: Our coaches will execute another recruitment round for additional students to join the ACCE program over the Summer.

 • Sustainability Planning: We've already started building sustainability into the ACCE program by strategically integrating our coaches into existing and new touchpoints.
 Coaches are not only providing crucial one-on-one coaching to MHCC/CCC students, but they're also actively participating in the following sustainability initiatives: